Discover the solar cycle up close

 from 20:00 to 23:00

-& every first Saturday of the month
+& every Saturday in May

 from 13:00 to 16:00